Mental Health Facilities Big Spring, TX

 West Texas Centers Dawson County - 42.6 miles from Big Spring, TX

 West Texas Centers Dawson County is a mental health facility in Lamesa, TX, located at 211 North Main Avenue, 79331 zip code area.
 West Texas Centers Dawson County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Dawson County provides individual psychotherapy, group therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
-West Texas Centers Dawson County also supports veterans, people with trauma and transitional age young adults.
-Additional services offered by West Texas Centers Dawson County consist of integrated primary care services, psychosocial rehabilitation services and assertive community treatment.
+West Texas Centers Dawson County provides psychotropic medication, cognitive behavioral therapy and behavior modification to young adults, adults and children / adolescents.
+West Texas Centers Dawson County also supports transitional age young adults, veterans and seniors or older adults.
+Additional services offered by West Texas Centers Dawson County consist of psychosocial rehabilitation services, court-ordered outpatient treatment and case management.

 Learn More